iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

-This table is when the player makes an account specific only to that game.
-As seen in the above SQL statements, a unique ID `InGamePlayerAccountID` is required.
-As previously, it has a foreign key relationship with the `Player` if access to the player's information is needed.
-It also has a foreign key relationship to the specific game via `GameID` as it needs to store a `Balance` of that game's currency.
-Finally, the last attribute `UpdatedDate`, takes the current timestamp of when the `Balance` was updated.
+This table is exactly similar to `PlayerAccount`, but instead, it is game specific, since it takes a foreign key relationship with a game additionally.

 ### 3.2.3 GameSchema